khalid-hussain/shaheen/chap21.md

 nation is being governed by the Christians and the result of this war will only aggravate the problems for us and our brothers."

-Biting his lips in rage, Moosa stood up.
+Biting his lips in rage, Musa stood up.
 He said in a shivering voice:

 "Our war is a war for the sake of humanity against tyranny and oppression.
 Our victory would be a victory for humanity and our defeat would be the defeat of